Yvand/terraform-azurerm-sharepoint/README.md

 ## Outputs

-The module returns multiple variables to record the logins, passwords and the public IP address of virtual machines.
+The module stores multiple values in the state file, such as the logins, passwords, the public IP address of virtual machines, and other useful information.

 ## Cost of the resources deployed

 By default, virtual machines use [Basv2 series](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series), ideal for such template and much cheaper than other comparable series.
-Here is the default size and storage type per virtual machine role:
+Below is the default size and storage used per virtual machine role:

 - DC: Size [Standard_B2als_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (2 vCPU / 4 GiB RAM) and OS disk is a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
 - SQL Server: Size [Standard_B2as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (2 vCPU / 8 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
-- SharePoint: Size [Standard_B4as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (4 vCPU / 16 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription SharePoint 2016), or a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2019).
+- SharePoint: Size [Standard_B4as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (4 vCPU / 16 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription and SharePoint 2016), or a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2019).

 You can use <https://azure.com/e/26eea69e35b04cb884b83ce06feadb5c> to estimate the monthly cost of deploying the resources in this module, in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.